cysouw/diathesis/text/c02_case.md

 d.  ^* Der Krug hat zerbrochen.
 :::

-There is a crucial difference between the verbs discussed here that only have a perfect with *sein* in the intransitive [@Last c,d] and the anticausatives that allow for both *haben* and *sein* in the intransitive Perfekt (see [@sec:case-haben-anticausative]).
+There is a crucial difference between the verbs discussed here that only have a perfect with *sein* in the intransitive [@last c,d] and the anticausatives that allow for both *haben* and *sein* in the intransitive Perfekt (see [@sec:case-haben-anticausative]).

 The intransitive Perfekt with *sein* is strongly reminiscent of an anticausative construction known in German linguistics as the 'Zustandspassiv' (see Section X).
-However, that construction is available for a much larger group of predicates like *bauen* 'to build' [@Next a-c].
-Crucially different from *zerbrechen*, a verb like *bauen* does not allow for the anticausative to occur in the present tense [@Next b].
+However, that construction is available for a much larger group of predicates like *bauen* 'to build' [@next a-c].
+Crucially different from *zerbrechen*, a verb like *bauen* does not allow for the anticausative to occur in the present tense [@next b].

 :::ex
 a.
 Der Junge baut ein Haus.